 The Central Florida Regional Planning Council (CFRPC) provides staff services to the HRTPO.
 The CFRPC and TPO have a staff services agreement for services to be provided by each entity.
 The CFRPC provides services in support of the TPO's operations including procurement, human resources, budget and management services, accounts payable/receivable, payroll and IT services.
 The referenced services provided by the CFRPC are reflected in the TPO's UPWP through the form of an indirect cost to the TPO.
-The TPO's FY 2022/23 - 2023/24 UPWP was prepared based on an indirect cost rate of 47.98 percent.
-Rate is pending approval from the Departmental of Interior as submitted in October 2021.
+The TPO's FY 2022/23 - 2023/24 UPWP was prepared based on an indirect cost rate of 47.98 percent approved by the U.S. Department of Commerce, Economic Development Administration.